Which freezer brand to buy in 2020

 - How we calculate the best and worst freezer brands

-Cracked or broken drawers and flap-lids, a build-up of ice in a frost-free model, and not maintaining the correct temperature are some of the most common freezer faults, according to our annual survey of nearly 2,400 owners.
+Cracked or broken drawers and flap lids, a build up of ice in a frost-free model, and not maintaining the correct temperature are some of the most common freezer faults, according to our survey of nearly 2,400 owners.

-Worryingly, we also found that catastrophic faults such as a broken compressor are far more common in some freezer brands than others.
+Worryingly, we also found catastrophic faults, such as a broken compressor, are far more common in some freezer brands than others.
 For the very worst brands, 10% develop a fault within the first year of use.

 Knowing which brands develop the most faults, and how quickly, is vital when you're buying a new freezer.
-That's why each year we ask nearly 2,400 Which? members to tell us whether they are happy, or have experienced problems, with their freezer in our unique reliability and customer satisfaction survey.
+That's why we asked nearly 2,400 Which? members to tell us whether they are happy, or have experienced problems, with their freezer in our unique reliability and customer satisfaction survey.